 The Commission remains a member of the Jersey Financial Crime Strategy Group and engages in the work necessary to ensure that it can contribute to the shared responsibility of keeping the Island and Islanders safe.
 The Commission is not a designated supervisory body under the Proceeds of Crime (Supervisory Bodies) (Jersey) Law 2008, and responsibility for the AML/CFT supervision of casinos therefore sits with the Jersey Financial Services Commission.
 That having been said, Article 16(3)(b) of the Gambling (Jersey) Law (2012) mandates that the Commission monitor and ensure that any 'licensee and any employee or agent of the licensee must, in conducting gambling in or from within Jersey and any related activity, comply with all anti-money laundering and counter-terrorism legislation'.
 To that end, although not a designated body in terms of Schedule 2 of the Proceeds of Crime (Jersey) Law (1999), nevertheless the Commission must monitor its licensees for AML/CFT compliance and does so across its regulated entities, not just casinos.
-In large part this work also continues in preparation for the Moneyval inspection scheduled for 2023.
+In this capacity, the Commission updated the AML/CFT Code of Practice for bookmakers.